JoanaR/multi-mode-CNN-pytorch/README.md

-# A Multi-Mode Convolutional Neural Network (CNN<sub>MM</sub>) to reconstruct Chlorophyll-a time series in the global ocean from physical drivers
+# A Multi-Mode Convolutional Neural Network (CNN<sub>MM</sub>) to reconstruct satellite-derived Chlorophyll-a time series in the global ocean from physical drivers

 This repository is the official implementation of the model presented in the paper [A Multi-Mode Convolutional Neural Network to reconstruct
 Chlorophyll-a time series in the global ocean from physical drivers](Accepted in Frontiers in Marine Science).